 10 Quick and Inexpensive Recipes to Make With Rotisserie Chicken

-Between shopping and parties, often there's barely time to make dinner during the busy holiday season.
+Between work, school schedules, and household chores, there's often little time to make dinner.
 One way to put a satisfying meal on the table fast: Start with a super-cheap rotisserie chicken.
-Warehouse clubs typically sell them at a loss; Costco prices a 3-pound chicken at just $5.
-While it's tasty on its own, with minimal effort, you can make several dishes out of one to save time and money amid the holiday chaos.
+Warehouse clubs like Costco typically sell them at a loss; Costco prices a 3-pound chicken at just $5.
+While it's tasty on its own, with minimal effort, you can make several dishes out of one to save time and money.
 Buy one at the beginning of the week to have a simple meal base for several days, and freeze any excess for later.
 Here are some ideas to get you started (really, almost any recipe calling for chicken can use rotisserie chicken).

-Pack on the protein with a chicken salad recipe from MyFitnessPal.
+Pack on the protein with this fun chicken salad recipe.
 Easy and delectable, the tangy combo of creamy yogurt, apples, and grapes is perfect for lunch or dinner on the go.
 Keep it low-carb by using a bed of lettuce instead of bread, or go the more traditional route and serve it on croissants.

 No recipe needed here.
 Simply heat up some rotisserie chicken, toss it with a packet of taco seasoning, and serve it on a warm tortilla shell.
 Add any other fillings of your choice, such as rice, black beans, green chilies, salsa, cheese, sour cream, and taco sauce.

-What's better than a grilled-cheese sandwich on a cold winter evening?
+What's better than a grilled-cheese sandwich on a chilly evening?
 A grilled-cheese sandwich with a twist.
-This chicken, avocado, and tomato grilled-cheese delight from blogger Marla Meridith is delicious and easy.
+This chicken, avocado, and tomato grilled-cheese delight from blogger is delicious and easy.
 Just heat up leftover rotisserie chicken, mash up an avocado with spices, slice a tomato, and put it together with cheese slices, mayo, and bread.
 Grill it up in a skillet and dig in.

-Salad is a perfect complement to rotisserie chicken, and a scrumptious chickpea chopped salad from the blog Ambitious Kitchen is no exception.
+Salad is a perfect complement to rotisserie chicken, and this scrumptious chickpea chopped salad is no exception.
 The five-minute prep time makes this good-for-you salad even more desirable.
 You may have many of the ingredients already on hand: rotisserie chicken and chickpeas, of course, plus romaine lettuce, corn, avocado, tomatoes, cilantro, cheese, and a dressing of choice, such as barbecue.

-Fans of takeout chicken fried rice will love this easy recipe from the blog Rachel Schultz on Homemaking.
-It combines rice, vegetables, egg, and rotisserie chicken with the traditional sesame oil and soy sauce to make an authentic chicken fried rice dish that is healthier and better (we tried it) than takeout.
+Do you like making takeout recipes at home?
+Fans of chicken fried rice will love this easy dish.
+It combines rice, vegetables, egg, and rotisserie chicken with the traditional sesame oil and soy sauce to make an authentic chicken fried rice dish that is healthier and better than takeout.

-It doesn't get much easier than throwing all the ingredients -- even uncooked rice -- into one pot, and that's exactly what this wonder recipe from the blog Cakescottage does.
+It doesn't get much easier than throwing all the ingredients -- even uncooked rice -- into one pot, and that's exactly what this wonder recipe does.
 With minimal prep time and even less cleanup time (remember, just one pot), this recipe is simple as well as satisfying.

 Comfort food at its finest, a hearty and good-for-you pot pie is a classic chicken recipe made much easier with shredded rotisserie chicken.
-Spicy Southern Kitchen walks through the steps of a chicken pot pie that uses refrigerated pie crusts, and although the recipe calls for fresh vegetables, you can take the easier route of using frozen.
+This version uses refrigerated pie crusts, and although the recipe calls for fresh vegetables, you can take the easier route of using frozen.

-It doesn't get much easier than hearty baked barbecue chicken sandwiches from the blog Scattered Thoughts of a Crafty Mom.
+It doesn't get much easier than these hearty baked barbecue chicken sandwiches.
 Just shred some leftover rotisserie chicken, mix with barbecue sauce to taste, load up hoagie buns, and sprinkle with cheese.
 Bake them in the oven and voila.
 Be sure to serve the sandwiches with a pickle.

-Ditch the canned chicken noodle soup and go with an easy, home-cooked soup from Chowhound.
+Ditch the canned chicken noodle soup and go with an easy, home-cooked soup.
 Vegetables, noodles, and leftover rotisserie chicken combine to make a hearty soup that leaves everyone feeling satisfied and is said to boost the immune system.
 The recipe tells how to make the stock from scratch, but that's not necessary.
 Just substitute low-sodium chicken broth from the store to save time.